 At the end of the day I have no idea why God asked me to put those carts away.
 I only know that He asked me.
 That part I am sure of.

-Perhaps, the employee that was tasked with gathering the carts at closing had endured a bad day and this lightened his load.
+Perhaps, the employee that was tasked with gathering the carts at closing had endured a bad day, or was having a tough week, and this lightened his load.

-Regardless of God’s “why”, that simple act of obedience yielded several positive results….
+Regardless of God’s “why”, that simple act of obedience did yield several positive results….

 For me personally, a completed assignment.
-After all, if God can’t trust me with His small jobs how can He ever trust me with His big ones?
+After all, if God can’t trust us with His small jobs how can He ever trust us with His big ones?

 For the employee tasked with clearing a very cluttered parking lot, in a cold rain at closing time.
-A lighter work load, perhaps an answered prayer, or even tangible evidence that God is looking out for him?
+A lighter work load, perhaps an answered prayer, an un-explainable story that points to God is looking out for him, or just plain old “Favor”?

-For the calling that was placed on me, which is to encourage others towards Christ through writing, another story to share relaying how God works, and is at work, in my life.
+For the calling that was placed on me, which is to encourage others towards Christ through writing, another story!
+Another story to write and share relaying how God works, and continues to work, in my life.

 Get in the boat.
 Do your part.